PiotrBlachnio/Outnote/README.md

 # Outnote
-Outnote is a note taking app.
+Outnote is a note-taking app.
 It allows you to save your thoughts using markdown.
-Data is stored using MongoDB and is easily accessable.
+Data is stored using MongoDB and is easily accessible.

 ## Technologies used
+* NodeJS & ExpressJS
 * Typescript
-* NodeJS & ExpressJS
 * Javascript
 * SCSS
 * MongoDB
 * Docker

 ## Running on docker
-__Make sure you createad .env file with corresponding variables__
+__Make sure you've createad .env file with corresponding variables__
 ```
 git clone https://github.com/PiotrBlachnio/Outnote.git
 ```